Contrast-Security-OSS/docs/content/installation/net/install/Supported-technology-net.md

 >**Notes:**
 > * The **Mono** runtime isn't supported because Mono doesn't have a **Profiler API**.
 The Profiler API is an interface based on a **Component Object Model (COM)**, and isn't supported on Linux.
 > * The **Classic ASP** language isn't supported because Classic ASP applications don't run on the .NET runtime.
+> * The .NET Framework agent does NOT support .NET Framework applications running within the ASP.NET Core pipeline and similarly does not support ASP.NET Core applications running under the .NET framework.

 ## .NET for Azure App Service